 Kamykowski, Gavin & Smith, P.C. attorneys Ryan J. Gavin and Mariel Taylor successfully defended an otolaryngologist (ear, nose and throat specialist) and her practice group in a case alleging malpractice during the performance of endoscopic sinus surgery.
 The last pre-trial settlement demand was for more than $1,000,000.
 The plaintiffs asked for damages of almost $2,800,000 in closing argument.
-The jury, after almost four hours of deliberation, awarded verdict to KGS’ clients.
+The jury, after almost four hours of deliberation, found that KGS’ clients were not guilty of malpractice.

 It was undisputed that the injury occurred during the operation and was caused by an instrument controlled by the defendant surgeon.
 Ultimately, the issue was whether she performed the surgery negligently or, alternatively, this was an unfortunate complication.
 KGS worked with its clients and experts to carefully review the plaintiff’s CT images to determine whether they would help explain the complication to the jury.
 The actual pre-operative imaging of the plaintiff revealed a striking difference between her anatomy and her custom illustrations.
 The following CT image with color was used to highlight the relevant structures for the jury.